-Have you ever been in the position where all that stands between your craving and reality is a missing piece of kitchen equipment?
+Have you ever been in a position where all that stands between your craving and reality is a missing piece of kitchen equipment?
 It can be very frustrating to know what they want but not have everything you need.

 One example would be smoothies, as there are so many different appliances used for recipes – it’s impossible to buy them all!
-But most people only use a food processor or blender – which one will work best depending on preference.
+But most people only use a food processor or blender – which will work best depending on preference.

 You can even use it as an ice cream maker!

 The possibilities of what you could do with this kitchen tool are endless – but which one will work best?

 Let’s compare blenders and food processors head-to-head so that you choose wisely next time shopping at Williams Sonoma (or wherever).